TrigamDev/Collections/README.md

   - If it hits an entity, it will ignore the remaining bounces and explode immediately.

 # Changes
+## Natural
+### Plants
+- Changed Leaves to have a dark background, rather than a black background when Fast Graphics is enabled
+  - Waterlogged Leaves will also show water inside, as well
 ## Decoration
 ### Banners
-- Retextured the banner and all of it's patterns to be less noisy and distracting.
+- Retextured the Banner and all of it's patterns to be less noisy and distracting.
 - Retextured the back post to use the colors and texture of spruce and lead knots.
-- Changed the banner layer limit from 6 to 32 layers.
+- Changed the Banner layer limit from 6 to 32 layers.
 ## Functionals
 - Changed the Beacon and End Gateway beams to be pixel-consistent.
 ## Transporation